 Abraham Adams (b.
 1985, Virginia) is an artist and writer whose work addresses time and attention in the reception of visual culture.
-He is the author of two books, Nothing in MoMA (Punctum, 2018, with an introduction by David Joselit) and Before (Inpatient Press, 2016), and an editor of the collection Intersubjectivity (Sternberg Press, 2016).
+He is the author of Ambulance Chasers (with David Joselit, MIT Press, 2022), Nothing in MoMA (Punctum, 2018) and Before (Inpatient Press, 2016) and an editor of the collection Intersubjectivity (Sternberg Press, 2016).
 His essays have appeared in Triple Canopy, Harper’s and Artforum, where he is a regular contributor, and his artwork has been exhibited at Artists Space in New York and Galerie Barbara Weiss in Berlin.
-Formerly the associate editor at Zone Books and an editor at Ugly Duckling Presse, he is an MFA candidate in the Brown University Literary Arts Program in addition to teaching at RISD.
+Formerly the associate editor at Zone Books and an editor at Ugly Duckling Presse, he is a graduate of Hampshire College and the Brown University Literary Arts program.